-Fairhope is a historic 2 ½-story Gothic Revival style plantation home that was built for Joseph Selden and his wife, Elizabeth Minge Selden, as the centerpiece of a one thousand acre estate.
+Fairhope is a historic 2 ½-story Gothic Revival-style plantation home that was built for Joseph Selden and his wife, Elizabeth Minge Selden, as the centerpiece of a one thousand-acre estate.
 The house was built by Theophilus Gilliam Fowler, a local builder.
 Construction began in 1857 and the house was completed by 1861.
 The house features numerous Gothic Revival details, including intricate bargeboards on the eaves and gables, hood moldings over the doors and windows, octagonal brick chimneys, and central gables topped by finials on all four sides.
-The wrap-around porch on the house contains elaborate iron grill work that was manufactured at Peacock Iron Works of Selma.
+The wrap-around porch on the house contains elaborate iron grillwork that was manufactured at Peacock Iron Works of Selma.

 Sources: 1) Perry County Heritage, Volume II; 2) NRHP “Fairhope Plantation” Registration Form